Steve Nicol: International career

-Nicol was first capped at the senior level for Scotland on 12 September 1984, soon after becoming a first team regular for Liverpool.
+Nicol was first capped at the senior level for Scotland on 12 September 1984, soon after becoming a first-team regular for Liverpool.
 Jock Stein gave Nicol his international debut in a friendly with Yugoslavia.
 His debut was a memorable one, as he helped Scotland beat Yugoslavia 6–1 in a friendly at Hampden Park in front of a crowd of 18,512.
 Helping Nicol settle in with the national team were club mates Kenny Dalglish and captain Graeme Souness, who both scored.
 The last of his 27 full caps for Scotland came on 11 September 1991 in a 2–2 draw in Switzerland during the Euro 92 qualifiers.
 He was in Scotland's squad for the 1986 World Cup.

 Coaching career

-In 2002, Nicol took over as head coach of the New England Revolution on an interim basis initially, then permanently after 21 games, leading the team to the MLS Cup final that season and was named MLS Coach of the Year in his first year.
-The team advanced to the MLS Eastern Conference Finals every year during his tenure until 2008 and returned to the MLS Cup final in 2005, 2006 and 2007.
-Nicol's Revolution had the unique distinction of not scoring a goal in regulation time in the first three of their four final appearances (losing all four).
-On 24 October 2011, Nicol and the Revolution mutually decided to part ways, ending his 10-season tenure.
+Nicol's began his coaching career at Notts County F.C. as an assistant-coach / player for Howard Kendall.
+Following Kendall's dismissal, Nicol took over as club manager on an interim basis.
+He returned to playing following the appointment of former Shelbourne F.C. boss Colin Murphy.

+In 1999, Nicol moved to the United States to play for the Boston Bulldogs, and became player-manager following the departure of John Kerr.

+New England Revolution

+On 30 September 1999, Nicol took over interim coaching duties for the New England Revolution of Major League Soccer following the dismissal of then-player-coach Walter Zenga.

+At the conclusion of the 1999 season, Nicol returned to the Boston Bulldogs, but would rejoin the Revolution as an assistant to Fernando Clavijo on 10 January 2002.
+On 23 May 2002, Nicol was again named interim manager, this time following Clavijo's dismissal.

+In his first year as head coach, Nicol lead the Revolution to its first-ever MLS Cup final and was subsequently named MLS Coach of the Year.
+He was officially named head coach of the Revolution on 6 November 2002.

+Nicol would go on to become one of the most successful coaches in MLS history, and the most successful manager in Revolution history, bringing a period of "sustained excellence" to the club during his MLS-record ten year tenure as head coach.